Categories

 In what seems to be a new campaign of mine, this is everything I feel needs to be said but hardly anyone is saying.

 TL;DR: Deploy it, but do so responsibly, not blindly.
-It absolutely has its uses, but do not under any circumstances treat it as anything close to a silver bullet, or it’ll go straight into your own foot.
+Set people up for success by educating them.
+GenAI absolutely has its uses, but do not under any circumstances treat it as anything close to a silver bullet, or it’ll go straight into your own foot.
 Here be dragons.
 Believe me, I’m Welsh.

 Index